Joan Miller, MD

 - MD, Harvard Medical School

 - Residency, Massachusetts Eye and Ear***

 - Fellowship, Massachusetts Eye and Ear***

 - Ophthalmology, American Board of Ophthalmology

-Dr. Miller is Chair of Harvard Ophthalmology, Chief of Ophthalmology at Mass.
-Eye and Ear and Mass General Hospital, and Ophthalmologist-in-Chief at Brigham and Women’s Hospital.
-She also co-directs the Angiogenesis Laboratory, Laser Research Laboratory, and Retina Research Institute at Mass.
-Eye and Ear.
+Dr. Miller is Chair of Harvard Ophthalmology, Chair of Ophthalmology at Mass Eye and Ear and Mass General Hospital, and Ophthalmologist-in-Chief at Brigham and Women?s Hospital.
+She also co-directs the Frederick Yeatts Retina Research Laboratory, Laser Research Laboratory, and the Retina Research Institute at Mass Eye and Ear.

 Dr. Miller has published more than 230 peer-reviewed papers, 95 book chapters, review articles, or editorials.
 She is on the editorial board of Ophthalmology and Ophthalmology Retina, and serves as co-editor for Albert and Jakobiec's Fourth Edition Principles and Practice of Ophthalmology.
 Dr. Miller is an invited speaker at professional and academic events on a regular basis.